san13579/tiaateam2/README.md

 # Cineflix Movie Review Application
-Welcome to Cineflix, the ultimate destination for movie lovers to discover new films, read reviews and share their opinions with other movie buffs!
+Lights, camera, action!
+Cineflix is the ultimate destination for movie lovers to discover new films, read reviews and share their opinions with other movie buffs!.
+Our website is designed to give movie enthusiasts a platform to share their love of cinema with like-minded individuals.

 # Features
 - Browse a comprehensive database of movies, including release year, director, genre, cast, and ratings.
 - Read reviews from verified users and professional movie critics.